 Clubs around the country will be offering free tickets for a match to refugees living locally, arranging player visits or stadium tours or organising tournaments for young refugees in their community programmes.

-Kate Allen, Director of Amnesty International UK
+Kate Allen, Director of Amnesty International UK, said:

 “Refugees have made an important contribution to this much-loved game and their communities throughout the years.
 We are delighted that so many football clubs, who lie at the heart of these communities, are embracing this.
 They have a key role to play in helping to promote respect, understanding and integration.